 If you have EU users – and you likely do if you’re reading this post – you’ll need to comply wholely with EU law regarding cookies, and not just advertising-related cookie consent.
 This means you should choose a cookie consent management software that allows you to meet industry standards (as explained above), as well as legal requirements.
 While the TCF allows you to correctly manage advertising-related cookies in a legally compliant way, you’ll still need to manage all other non-exempt cookies as well.
 This generally means blocking those cookie scripts from running until informed consent is received.
 It’s therefore legally essential to choose a Solution that allows you to manage cookies related to the TCF and those related to services outside of the TCF (e.g third-party integrations like social buttons, payment services, analytics etc.)

 This is where what we do at iubenda is particularly helpful in a very practical way.
-As an IAB validated CMP, we guarantee a correct integration of the TCF within our Cookie Solution.
+As an IAB validated CMP, we guarantee a correct integration of the TCF within our Privacy Controls and Cookie Solution.
 We’ve used our legal, technical and practical experience to create a user-friendly, fast, professional software that makes it easy to accurately set-up our cookie management solution on your site.

 Our incredibly customizable solution lets you: